JonathanHelianthicusDoe/notes_on_toontown_strategy/ttr_quirks/README.md

 particular); however, they *do* behave like actual trap gags in that they prevent toons from placing ordinary trap gags down wherever they are.

+## The damage instances that a lured cog takes in a given round, as the result of a given gag track, are displayed in an incorrect order

+In particular, this only applies to throw and to squirt, since those are the only gag tracks that benefit from &ldquo;orange damage&rdquo; (knockback damage).
+When a lured cog is hit by two or more throw gags (or two or more squirt gags, as the case may be) in a given round, it takes the raw damage of the throw gags, as well as the &ldquo;yellow damage&rdquo; (combo damage) due to there being more than one throw gag hitting that cog, as well as the orange damage due to the cog being hit with throw while it is lured.
+Semantically, this is the correct ordering, as anyone who is familiar with so-called &ldquo;carryover damage&rdquo; can tell you.
+Raw damage is applied first, followed by yellow damage, followed by orange damage.
+But in-game, the orange damage is displayed before the yellow damage (although the raw damage is correctly shown before both of them).

 ---

 ## Addendum: bugs that could, possibly, be explained as &ldquo;fully intentional&rdquo; and thus not be bugs at all